-A girl’s dating life is just like fantasy football…full of inconsistent men, and guys waiting to get off the waiver wire.
+A girl’s dating life is just like fantasy football…full of prospective dates, inconsistent men, and guys waiting to get off the waiver wire.

 If I spent as much time analyzing my prospective dates as I do the players I draft for my fantasy football team, I’d have the next Tom Brady or Aaron Rodgers lined up as my new best beau.